Encanto/noflo-ui/README.md

 For changes that you want to commit to noflo/noflo-ui for future releases, please commit to WilliamRClark/noflo-ui and create a Pull Request.

+## Notes:
+To customize our UI, run setEnv.sh prior to running the build.
+'''bash
+source ./setEnv.sh
+'''

 # NoFlo Development Environment

 The NoFlo Development Environment is an offline-capable, client-side web application